Plansmith Blog

 Dave Wicklund, Director of ALM Advisory Services

-Dave Wicklund is a Former Senior Bank Examiner and Capital Markets Expert for the FDIC.
-He is also a director and ALCO chairman for a bank group that employs a complex Liquidity management system and uses material levels of non-traditional funding sources.
+Dave Wicklund is a former Senior Bank Examiner and Capital Markets Expert for the FDIC.
+He also spent over ten years as a Director and ALCO Chairman for a bank group that employed a complex liquidity management system and used material levels of non-traditional funding sources.

 Topics: interest rate risk, asset liability management, alm